DataDog/integrations-core/kafka_consumer/README.md

 `partition` and `consumer_group`.

 ### Service Checks
-The Kafka-consumer check does not include any service check at this time.
+The Kafka-consumer check does not include any service checks at this time.

 ## Troubleshooting